Euphredes/Phaedrah/README.txt

  absorbed.

 VIII.
-a mother
-with plenty of time
+straight hair
+of purple and silver.
+opal in her nose.
+energy in her pose.
+let her breathe more.

+the hospital's best mover.
-to be bothered;
+everyone wants to be closer.
-and I climb
-to befriend,
-if no other end.
+I wear my heart like a rose.
+I give gifts to evoke.
+let the people move over.

            Love
            ----